Aliijjn/MineBlasters/README.md

 # Technical specifications: ⚙️

 ## Map generation: 🗺️
 I'm quite proud of how the map generation turned out.
 Its design is rather simple, but doesn't break immersion and allows for great replayability.
-Here's the breakdown:
+Here's the breakdown in a few simple steps:
 - **Step 1:**
 Create a 2D grid with the width and height of `levelCount + 1` and fill it with 0's (open areas).
 - **Step 2:**
 Fill random elements of this grid with 1's (walls).
 - **Step 3:**
-Using a depth-first search, check if it's possible to get from the levels start {0, 0} to the levels exit {1, 1}.
+Using a depth-first search, check if it's possible to get from the levels start {0, 0} to the levels exit {width - 1, height - 1}.
 If not, go back to step 1.
 - **Step 4:**
 Assign each element in the grid a value based on which neighbours are open areas. e.g. if the grid has a neighbour to the right it gets +1, below +2, left +4 and above +8.
 - **Step 5:**
 Load the files from the folder chunks.
 Each is a unique 20x20 area, with chest and enemy spawns.
-They are numbered between 0 and 15, which are all possible combinations for neighbouring tiles which they need to connect to.
+They are numbered between 0 and 15, which are all possible combinations of neighbouring tiles which they need to connect to.
 - **Step 6:**
 Look up the values of the 2D array, and place the chunks in a new 2D array, that's 20x wider and higher.